axelarnetwork/axelar-cgp-sui/UPGRADE.md

 ## Expected post-Upgrade Behaviour

-Everything except `send_message` should work on the original package, and everything should work on the newer package.
+Nothing should work on the original package, and everything should work on the newer package.